 Domestically, the Government of Pakistan is focused on promoting tripartite dialogue and cooperation in keeping with the principle of social justice.
 Domestic protection and safe working conditions are also high areas of priority.
 An efficient and effective labour inspection system is in place to ensure safety of workers and implementation of standardized practices.

 Pakistan is part of the Asia-Pacific Government Group of ILO members.
-Pakistan has been an active member of ILO’s Governing Body as Regular or Deputy Member.

 The Mission participates in and promotes Pakistan’s perspective and interests in the ILO and supports its mandate to set global standards relating to the world of work.